The Ultimate Guide to the RFP Process

 If you feel your team doesn’t have enough experience to carry out the RFP response effectively, consider working with a consultant or hiring an agency.
 A team with no experience producing RFP documents has a high likelihood of failing to meet deadlines or minimum requirements.

 Do Your Research

 Key components to any RFP process are education and research.
 A finely-tuned RFP document filled with detailed information useful to the organization is the end result of thorough research.
-When gathering information, think outside of the box and research areas most don’t think to look:
+When gathering information, think outside of the box and research areas where most don’t think to look:

 - Is there an incumbent vendor who has provided its services for an extended period of time?
 Is the organization currently happy with these services?

-Ultimately, you should propose detailed solutions in your response and explain exactly why you are the solution to the client’s needs.
+Ultimately, you should propose detailed solutions in your response and explain exactly why you’re the solution to the client’s needs.
 If you can provide thorough answers to every question proposed within the original RFP, you can solidify your authority on the outlined topics and greatly increase your chances of securing the bid.